ryeones/fomties-digital-garden/_pages/quotes.md

 "it's simple. be a good person. and good things happen." - gary vee

+"we often overestimate what we can do in a day, but underestimate what we can do in a year." - bill gates spinoff

 "for we live by faith, not by sight" - 2cor 5:7

 "if today were the last day of your life. would you want to do what you are about to do today?" - steve jobs